Orange-OpenSource/hurl/docs/asserting-response.md

 ```
 ~~~

-The standard usage of a raw string is :
+The standard usage of a multiline string is :

 ~~~
 ```